 How is Wilms tumor treated?

 Most children with Wilms tumor can be cured.
-Treatment will depend on the stage and other factors.
+Treatment will depend on the size and location of the tumor and other factors.
 Your child will be treated by specialists with experience in treating Wilms tumor.
 They may include a pediatric surgeon and a pediatric cancer specialist (oncologist).
 The cancer can be treated with any of the below:

 - Surgery.
-This is done to remove the affected kidney (nephrectomy).
+This is done to take out the affected kidney (nephrectomy).
 Removing only part of the kidney is not advised for most children.
 Samples of the kidney that is removed are studied.
-Samples of nearby lymph nodes may also be taken and studied.
+Samples of nearby lymph nodes may also be taken and checked for signs of cancer.

 - Chemotherapy.
 These are medicines that kill cancer cells.
 They are used to destroy cancer cells before or after surgery.
 They are also used to treat cancer that has spread or grows back.